MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 If you only have the service server(without Portal UI) installed you can run a search syntax based on the [FIMAutomation PSSnapin].

-PAM can use the same syntax above or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser cmdlet to search for the user within the PAM environment.
+PAM can use the same syntax or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser cmdlet to search for the user within the PAM environment.

 Other reporting options to search on available data is in the service and portal.
 - [Hybrid Reporting](/microsoft-identity-manager/identity-manager-hybrid-reporting-azure)
 - [Reporting with SCSM](/previous-versions/mim/jj133853%28v%3dws.10%29)

 ### BHOLD
-Bhold Core service has a UI that allows you to search for a user or attributes.
+BHOLD Core service has a UI that allows you to search for a user or attributes.

 ![bhold search](media/mim-privacy-compliance/mim-privacy-compliance-bhold.PNG)